adfinis/ember-validated-form/CONTRIBUTING.md

 ## Running tests

+Since `ember-validated-form` uses build time configuration, there are various test scenarios which can't be tested in the same run as the build changes each time.
+The following scenarios exist and contain tests:

+- `THEME_UIKIT`, tests UIkit specific code
+- `THEME_BOOTSTRAP`, tests Bootstrap specific code
+- `THEME_DEFAULT`, tests theme unspecific code
+- `CUSTOM_COMPONENTS`, tests custom default components

+In order to be sure that the written code works, the developer needs to make sure that each scenario succeeds.
+For that, `ember-try` was configured accordingly to test each of those scenarios:

-- `ember test` – Runs the test suite on the current Ember version
+- `ember try:each` – Runs the test suite on the current Ember version
-- `ember test --server` – Runs the test suite in "watch mode"
+- `TEST_SCENARIO=[...] ember test --server` – Runs the test suite with the given scenario in "watch mode"
-- `ember try:each` – Runs the test suite against multiple Ember versions
+- `EMBER_SCENARIO=[...] ember try:each` – Runs the test suite against multiple Ember versions

 ## Running the dummy application